mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Left arrow button

-- The component slot `LeftArrowButton` has been renamed `PreviousIconButton` on all pickers:
+- The component slot `LeftArrowButton` has been renamed `PreviousIconButton`:

   ```diff
    <DatePicker